meghaSahay/EFCoreDemo/README.md

 This is a sample application based on clean architecture.
 The code is divided into three projects namely

 - SocialNetworkingAPI as starter project containing controller code.
-- Domain project containg code for entity.
+- Domain project containing code for entity.
 - Persistence containing code for database migrations.

 1. This code is an end to end working web api.
 The application is SocialNetworkingAPI where I have made User as an entity.